Community Service Guidelines

 - MSF and MSA students must complete 10 hours of community service.

-- Service must meet the needs of more than your immediate family, your employer, or the university.
+- Service must meet the needs of more than your family, your employer, or the university.

 If you have any questions, including but not limited to the eligibility of your service, please contact Abigail Sherburne.